-In RoboSub 2019, we’ll be competing with a brand new bot, Cthulhu.
-We’ve shrunk the bot to two thirds the size of Leviathan while providing more space for modularity, expanding capabilities to complete competition tasks.
-Stereo cameras and new thrusters integrate well with our transition to a Docker and ROS software framework.
-We can’t wait to see how we’ll perform at competition!
+In RoboSub 2019, we be made semi-finals with our brand new bot, Cthulhu.
+We shrunk the bot to two thirds the size of Leviathan while still providing more space for modularity, expanding capabilities to complete competition tasks.
+Stereo cameras and new thrusters integrated well with our transition to a Docker and ROS software framework.
+Check out our competition recap here on our blog.

 High Altitude Autonomous Glider